The Navy Post-Doctoral Fellowship in Clinical Psychology

 Alternate dates for interviews can be arranged if necessary.

-Fellows receive all benefits and allowances commensurate with serving on active duty as an officer in the United States Navy.
+Fellows receive all the benefits and allowances commensurate with serving on active duty as an officer in the United States Navy.
 These benefits include health and dental coverage for oneself and one’s dependents, enrollment in the military’s Thrift Savings Plan, life insurance, access to Commissaries & Navy Exchange department stores, paid moving expenses, and the use of world-class gymnasiums and other recreational facilities.

 QUESTIONS ABOUT THE NAVY POST-DOCTORAL FELLOWSHIP IN CLINICAL PSYCHOLOGY?